 Patelco Credit Union is headquartered in Pleasanton and is the 6th largest credit union in the state of California.
 It is also the 26th largest credit union in the nation.
-It was established in 1936 and as of September of 2013, it had grown to 476 employees and 276,812 members.
-Patelco Credit Union's CD rates are 6X the national average, and it has a A health rating.
+It was established in 1936 and as of December of 2013, it had grown to 500 employees and 277,752 members.
+Patelco Credit Union's CD rates are 6X the national average, and it boasts a A+ health rating.

 Membership Eligibility: You live in a community charter county.
 You regularly live, work, or worship in California cities.
 You are an employee or pensioner of one of the 1100+ companies (including AT&T and Walgreens), associations, trade groups, chambers of commerce, or federal government agencies served by Patelco Credit Union.
 Community Association for Engaging Youth (CAFE-Y) You are a student of the University of California Berkeley, San Francisco State University, or California State University East Bay.
 You are a member of the San Francisco State University Alumni Association or the California State University East Bay Alumni Association.
 You are a minor child or surviving spouse of a deceased employee or pensioner eligible for membership.
 You are a family member or roommate of an existing Patelco member.
 You are a civilian employee of the United States government and work in or are headquartered in San Francisco. - See Details

 A once proud and member focussed CU with great ratres on savings and loans is now a shell of its old self, with poor service, lower than average rates on savings, fees on nearly everything - low balance, inactive account, no daily maximum NSF fees and on and on.
 The CEO that built the old Patelco must be turning in his grave.
 What exists now is a poor service, low staff morale, squeeze every dime out of the members institution.
 Antiquated processes for loans and customer paperwork make things even worse.
 There are nmuch better credit union and banking cholices out there.